-HSGB> AP1 Autotune period 1
+HSGB> AP1 Autotune every 1h, offset 0m

 If there are multiple readers in the same area, they will all tune at exactly the same time, which can cause interference between them.
 A second number can be added to the command to specify how many minutes after the hour to wait before tuning.